terencechau/transit-widget/README.md

 (All I'm saying here can change and I am not responsible for any charges incurred).

 Google will give you a $200 monthly credit for Maps API calls.
 As of my last commit, pricing for [1000 basic routes queries cost $5](https://mapsplatform.google.com/pricing/).
 Given that the widget is set to update every 10 minutes, that's roughly 8,640 directions requests per month, assuming you're tracking 2 routes, about $43 a month.
-As such, you're not really expected to go over the freee $200 monthly allowance.
+As such, you're not really expected to go over the free $200 monthly allowance.
 Definitely toggle the option to be warned if you're going over the allowance, and don't share your API key!

 # Next Steps